aws-samples/amazon-fsx-workshop/fsx-windows/workshop/7-restore-backup/README.md

 Errors or corrections?
 Email us at [darrylo@amazon.com](mailto:darrylo@amazon.com).

 ---
+### Prerequisites

+* An AWS account with administrative level access
+* An Amazon FSx for Windows File Server

+WARNING!!
+This workshop environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

+---

 ### Restore backup

 You must first complete [**Prerequisites**](../0-prerequisites) and the previous step [**Map a file share**](../4-create-new-shares)

-WARNING!!
-This workshop environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and completing the steps below.

 ### Step 7.1: Restore a backup